rupjit23/snake_game_in_c/README.md

 # snake_game_in_c
 Snake Game in C

 This is a simple Snake Game implemented in C, designed to run in a terminal.
-The game features a growing snake, fruit collection, and self-collision detection.
+The game features a growing snake, rat collection, and self-collision detection.

 🚀 Features